krystofh/kitchen_timer/README.md

 ## Electronics

 The used display is a common anode display.
 The datasheet specifies 10 mA typical current for the optical characteristics of a segment.
 The GPIOs of RP Pico can provide 12 mA max.
 The built-in `3V3OUT` voltage regulator can output up to 300 mA, which is sufficient for all 8 segemts.
 Not the full 32 segments are needed since the digits are displayed with a given refresh rate sequentially once at a time.
-Simulation using LTSpice and PNP transistor `BCS327-25` leads to the choice of resistor values with 220 Ohm and 22k.
+Simulation using LTSpice and PNP transistor `BCS327-25` leads to the choice of resistor value

+s with 220 Ohm and 22k.
 For the edge cases "1 segment" and "8 segments" the current limitations are fulfilled.

 ![](doc/datasheets_and_images/simulation-single-led.png)